awesome-global-contributions/awesome-global-contributions/CONTRIBUTING.md

 # Contribution Guideline

 First up, thank you for wanting to contribute to this project :).
-This document will guide you through all the steps necassary in order to add your project to this list.
+This document will guide you through all the steps necessary in order to add your project to this list.
 If you encounter problems while doing so, please don't hesitate to open an issue.